How former Trump adviser Steve Bannon joined forces with a Chinese billionaire who has divided the president’s allies

 Bannon has told others that he personally shielded the billionaire in his role as chief White House strategist.

-“I was the protector,” he told the Wire China, in an interview conducted with the publication before his arrest.
+“I was the protector,” he told the Wire China in an interview conducted with the publication before his arrest.
 “When I was inside the White House, I took the files and put them in my office and said, ‘Whoever wants this guy, this guy is a pretty valuable hombre.’ ”

 A shared ideology

-Since his ouster from the White House in August 2o17, Bannon has been focused intensely on what he describes as the rising threat from China.
+Since his ouster from the White House in August 2017, Bannon has been focused intensely on what he describes as the rising threat from China.

 Bannon told the Wire China that a visit to Beijing during the 2008 Olympics deeply shaped his view of the country.
 “It was very obvious that these guys want to be a hegemonic power,” he said.
 “They need total control.”